sreguyal/4D_Room/README.md

 ### What is the Fourth Spatial Dimension?
 So, for those who are wondering how we can physically understand the fourth dimension, let's quickly go through the lower dimensions.

-The 0<>th</sup> dimension is a point.
+The 0<sup>th</sup> dimension is a point.
 Move in any direction and we get to the 1<sup>st</sup> dimension, a line.

 While we are in the 1<sup>st</sup> dimension, we can move back and forth across the line.
 But we want more excitement in life, so we move away from the line.
-We have reached a 2D world.
+We have reached the 2<sup>nd</sup> dimension.
 You can imagine this as an infinite flat sheet of paper.

 Finally, to get to the 3<sup>rd</sup> dimension, aka the dimension humans live in, we jump up off the 2D plane.